 There really was a dirty dossier that Hillary paid for, wasn't there?

-Well, yeah, and that's something that Mueller specifically did not look into.
+Well, yes, and that's something that Mueller specifically did not look into.

-Uh and and the other issues about the how did he not look into how in good conscience is that even possible?
+And how did he not look into, how in good conscience is that even possible?

 How would he be interested in the Trump Tower meeting?

-And everybody's interested, but he wasn't interested in the in the setup with the the Russian woman meeting with fusion GPS both before and after that meeting.
+And everybody's interested, but he wasn't interested in the setup with the Russian woman meeting with Fusion GPS both before and after that meeting.

 Because their obvious objective from day one was to try to make a legal case against the president.

-And when the Inspector General's report comes out into uh wrongdoing at the Department of Justice, when the U.S. attorney's uh report uh starts to come out on uh skullduggery, not only in the uh Department of Justice, but in the intelligence agencies, and as Lindsay Graham's uh investigation through the Senate Judiciary Committee unfolds, we're gonna get a much clearer picture of what was going on.
+And when the Inspector General's report comes out into wrongdoing at the Department of Justice, when the U.S. Attorney's report starts to come out on skull duggery, not only in the Department of Justice, but in the intelligence agencies, and as Lindsey Graham's investigation through the Senate Judiciary Committee unfolds, we're going to get a much clearer picture of what was going on.

-And the fact is uh you're right, there was more than one government trying to uh involve itself in our uh election.
+And the fact is, you're right, there was more than one government trying to involve itself in our election.

-Uh and one of those governments was the American government under Barack Obama that tried to to not only influ use the most terrifying powers we give to our justice agencies and to our intelligence agencies to undermine the election itself, and when they fail to do that to try to undermine to do an elected president.
+And one of those governments was the American government under Barack Obama that tried to not only influence, use the most terrifying powers we give to our justice agencies and to our intelligence agencies to undermine the election itself.

-That's what's happening, and that's the fault picture that will come out.
+That's what's happening, and that's the full picture that will come out.

 Trey Gowdy had a great line.